 Following a formal review in August 2022, a number of factors were identified as to why some services should be withdrawn and the Finance and Recruitment teams successfully transitioned back to the Constabulary in October 2023.
 HR, Leadership Management and Organisational Development returned to the Constabulary in April 2024 into the new People and Development Services department.
-Occupational Health and Procurement are earmarked to transfer back in the future.
+Facilities Management transferred to the OPCC in September 2024.
+Occupational Health, Wellbeing and Procurement transferred back in February 2025.